 In the U.S, Sory has performed with Sambalolo, Group Badenya, Timinadi, Under the Sun Dance & Drum, Spirit of Africa, and Troupe Sewa directed by Joh Camara.
 He has taught workshops in North Carolina, at West Virginia University, Brown University, and SUNY Purchase and has performed at the Wang Center for Performing Arts, the Dance Complex, Harvard, MIT, Wellesley College, Bunker Hill Community College, Cambridge School of Weston, the Cambridge YWCA and YMCA, the Cambridge River Festival, Cambridge Carnival and parades and festivals all over New England.

 Sory Diabate is the founder and Director of Benkadi Drum & Dance.
-He currently teaches West African drumming at the Studio@550 in Cambridge and is a dance class accompanist at Boston Conservatory at Berklee, Harvard Dance Center, Curry College and the Dance Complex.
+He is currently a dance class accompanist at Boston Conservatory at Berklee, Harvard Dance Center, Curry College, Wellesley College, and the Dance Complex.